sjacobs7/ISQA3420/DFD_Dictionary.md

 #### License and Vulnerability Results

-The results returned to an entity's License and Vulnerability Query
+The results returned to an entity's License and Vulnerability Query.

 #### Policy Data Request